abbreviatedman/dangerroom/README.md

 # dangerroom

 dangerroom is an [oh-my-zsh][oh-my-zsh] theme that's informative, minimal, and, above all, X-Men themed.
-It's designed to focus the eye on the terminal's line-by-line command/response cycle, which is helpful for all users but particularly so for early-career programmers still getting a sense for the command line.
+It follows design principles meant to focus the user's eye on the terminal's line-by-line command/response cycle.

-Like [the original Danger Room in the X-Men universe](https://en.wikipedia.org/wiki/Danger_Room), the dangerroom theme helps you train and improve your skills.
+Like [the original Danger Room in the X-Men universe](https://en.wikipedia.org/wiki/Danger_Room), the dangerroom theme helps you hone and improve your skills.

 ### Design Principles